micmejia/bible-dump/AMPC/Acts/Acts 13.md

-But Elymas [^a]the wise man--for that is the translation of his name [[^b]which he had given himself]--opposed them, seeking to keep the proconsul from accepting the faith.
+But Elymas the wise man--for that is the translation of his name [which he had given himself]--opposed them, seeking to keep the proconsul from accepting the faith.